dbt-labs/docs.getdbt.com/website/docs/docs/deploy/slim-ci-jobs.md

 description: "Learn how to create and set up Slim CI checks to test code changes before deploying to production."
 ---

-Once you have a Git connection, you can set up Slim [continuous integration](/docs/deploy/continuous-integration) (CI) jobs to run when someone opens a new pull request in your dbt repository.
-By running and testing only modified models, the run times for jobs are shorter which helps with reducing unnecessary resource usage on your data platform.
+You can set up Slim [continuous integration](/docs/deploy/continuous-integration) (CI) jobs to run when someone opens a new pull request in your dbt repository.
+By running and testing only _modified_ models &mdash; which is what _slim_ refers to &mdash; dbt Cloud ensures these jobs are as efficient and resource conscientious as possible on your data platform.

 ## Prerequisites